joshua-m-connors/audit-sample-size-calc/README.md

 - Tolerable deviation: **5%**
 - These yield a sample size of **≈ 44** (aligns with common audit sampling tables).

+  Note: I'm not entirely sure where the standard sample size of 25 came from, so this is what I think is more realistic and defensible.

 ## 🛠 Troubleshooting

 - **PDF export fails**: Ensure `reportlab` is installed (`pip install reportlab`).